Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 **Challenge 3 - addChannel Mutation**

-Now that we can get a list of the channels its time to make new channels.
+Now that we can get a list of the channels it's time to make new channels.

 Add a Mutation that creates a new channel.